La Catedral (composition): Prelude (Saudade)

 The first movement—the third in chronological order—reflects a sense of nostalgia and contemplation prior to a person entering a religious building.
-Barrios used the Portuguese term "saudade" as a subtitle.
-Barrios would have indicated in his scores that the work should be performed slowly and with marked harmony.
+Barrios used the Portuguese term saudade as a subtitle.

 Andante religioso

 The second movement has an initial tonality of B minor and communicates a calm and contemplative atmosphere that recalls both the interior of the cathedral and the ringing of bells.

 Allegro solemne

 The third and final movement contrasts with the previous ones in its speed in the interpretation of the arpeggios in rondo style.
 It concludes with the interpretation of notes in B minor at the end of the fretboard.

 Arrangements

 Over the years, La Catedral has inspired numerous arrangements for various instruments, owing to its rich and engaging musical structure.
 In addition to orchestral adaptations, significant arrangements exist for organ and piano, offering new perspectives on the composition.

 In 2020, Italian violist Marco Misciagna created a solo viola arrangement of the piece.
-This version preserves the spirit of the original while exploring the viola’s expressive possibilities, integrating melodic and harmonic lines into a solo performance.
+This version preserves the spirit of the original while exploring the viola's expressive possibilities, integrating melodic and harmonic lines into a solo performance.
 The viola arrangement was recorded and released by Misciagna in 2025, expanding the solo repertoire for the instrument.
 Misciagna also transcribed his arrangement for solo cello.